EnochMwanzo/ecommerce-tracker/README.md

 <p align="center">
 <img src="/screenshots/orders.png" style="width:75%;">
 </p>
-When a new order is added, a journal entry is created.
-The inventory costing table is updated once the progress is `delivered`.
+When a new order is added, a two journal entries are created to account for the sale and inventory reduction.
+The cost of goods sold column of the inventory costing table is updated as well.
+You can edit the progress column to update the current status of orders.

 ### Employees
 <p align="center">